DinnS/FlightStrike/README.md

-# Fevolve
+# Flight Strike

 ## Description

 Main library : SFML

-Fevolve is a simple game where you control a ship that competes with other ships.
-Ships can be upgraded by collecting bolts that are collected from random points on the map and by killing enemy ships.
-When upgrading a ship, the player can choose what type of ship it can move and evolve into.
+Flight Strike is a simple game where you control a ship and have to dodge various attacks, the complexity of which increases over time, and survive as long as possible.

 ```
 Current game development status: In progress